kirull1/videocloud/memory-bank/progress.md

 - Next focus should be on content organization and discovery features
 - Need to implement proper security measures for video content
 - Need to optimize infrastructure for video storage and delivery
+- Video processing issue with missing ffmpeg binary has been fixed by installing ffmpeg globally on the system
+- VideoProcessingService has been enhanced to better handle missing ffmpeg binary with improved error messages and fallback mechanisms